-The Strategic Plan may evolve or change over time, particularly in light of the COVID-19 pandemic, and there is no assurance we will be able to successfully achieve our board's objectives under the Strategic Plan, including making strategic sales or purchases of properties or listing our common stock, within the timeframe we expected or would prefer or at all.
+The Strategic Plan may evolve or change over time, particularly in light of the COVID-19 pandemic, and there is no assurance we will be able to successfully achieve our board's objectives under the Strategic Plan, including making strategic sales or purchases of properties or listing our common stock, within the timeframe we expect or would prefer or at all.

-We have incurred net losses on a basis in accordance with U.S. GAAP for the years ended December 31, 2020, 2019 and 2018 and may incur such net losses in the future, which has had and could in the future continue to have a material adverse impact on our financial condition, operations, cash flow, and our ability to service our indebtedness and pay distributions to our stockholders.
+We have incurred net losses on a basis in accordance with U.S. GAAP for the years ended December 31, 2021, 2020 and 2019 and may incur such net losses in the future, which has had and could in the future continue to have a material adverse impact on our financial condition, operations, cash flow, and our ability to service our indebtedness and pay distributions to our stockholders.

-We have incurred net losses on a U.S. GAAP basis for the years ended December 31, 2020, 2019 and 2018 of \$10.4 million, \$11.4 million and \$23.3 million, respectively.
+We have incurred net losses on a U.S. GAAP basis for the years ended December 31, 2021, 2020 and 2019 of \$2.5 million, \$10.4 million and \$11.4 million, respectively.
 Our losses can be attributed, in part, to non-cash expenses, such as depreciation and amortization, acquisition related expenses and impairment charges.

-The amount and timing of distributions, if any, may vary, and payment of distributions have been suspended until further notice.
+The amount and timing of distributions, if any, may vary, and payment of distributions was temporarily suspended during the COVID-19 pandemic and could be suspended again in the future.
 We have paid and may continue to pay distributions from sources other than cash flow from operations, including the proceeds of our DRP.

 There are many factors that can affect the availability and timing of distributions paid to our stockholders.
 We may not generate sufficient cash flow from operations to fund any distributions to our stockholders.
 The actual amount and timing of distributions, if any, is determined by our board of directors in its discretion, based on its analysis of our actual and expected cash flow, capital expenditures and investments, as well as general financial conditions.
 Actual cash available for distribution may vary substantially from estimates made by our board.
 The sale of assets and delayed reinvestment or reinvestment at lower yields will negatively impact the amount available to pay distributions.
 In addition, to the extent we invest in development or redevelopment projects that do not immediately generate cash flow, or in real estate assets that have significant capital requirements, our ability to make distributions will be negatively impacted.
 Our board will continue to review our distribution policy as our Strategic Plan evolves.
-In light of the uncertainty surrounding the COVID-19 pandemic and to preserve cash for the payment of operating and other expenses, such as debt payments, our board of directors rescinded the first quarter distribution that was expected to be paid on June 1, 2020 and has suspended the payment of distributions until further notice.
+In light of the uncertainty surrounding the COVID-19 pandemic and to preserve cash for the payment of operating and other expenses, such as debt payments, our board of directors rescinded the first quarter distribution that was expected to be paid on June 1, 2020 and suspended the payment of distributions until July 2021.
 There is no assurance we will be able to pay distributions in the future at any particular amount.